badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 Sources are personal — only the user who ran `source add` sees them in `source list`.
 To make a source's contents available to others, share each piece individually.

-Templates registered by a source are global.
-Every user sees them automatically; nothing to share.
+Templates install per-user.
+The built VM image is shared instance-wide by name, so building a template once makes it usable by every range; another user installs it from the source only to rebuild it.

 Roles install per-user.
 An admin can install them instance-wide by passing `--global-roles` to `source add`, which makes them available to every user on the instance.